-Shipping impacts the bottom line of an e-commerce business because customers expect multiple shipping options, free shipping, free returns, and on-time delivery.
+Shipping impacts the bottom line of an e-commerce business because customers expect multiple shipping options, free shipping, free returns, and on-time product delivery.

 According to a 2019 study by the Baymard Institute, 55% of would-be buyers abandon their carts when they see that shipping is more expensive than they expect.
 In North America alone, half of these consumers abandon their cart if shipping isn’t free.
 On the flip side, more than 80% of customers are willing to wait a few more days for delivery as long as the shipping is free.